Specialization Lets Us Focus On What We Do Best!

 Naturally, you immediately get in to see the cardiologist as quickly as possible—your primary care doctor’s receptionist, in fact, makes the appointment for you for that day.

-What does that have to do with dentistry and Kidder Dental?
+What does that have to do with dentistry in Baton Rouge and Kidder Dental?
 I’ll explain.

 Now, think of this… did it cross your mind to ask your primary care doctor to treat your heart problem herself?

 Would you feel more comfortable with someone who treats cardiac issues all day long, every day, and has additional training in this specialized area of medicine?

 You wouldn’t expect your primary care physician to perform surgery, or attempt to treat cancer.

 One of our core values is that our practice is specialized.
 We offer the best care available within our scope of practice.
 When our patients require something outside of that realm, we work with wonderful specialists who have additional training in that area and limit their practice to just that aspect of dentistry.

 Practicing in this manner assures that we get our patients the best that dentistry has to offer, and it allows us to focus our efforts on honing our skills in our area of specialization.

 We recently had the opportunity to attend a continuing education course, where one of the speakers talked about branding.

 She encouraged us to narrow our focus and to communicate who we are specifically, knowing that we can’t appeal to every single person in our community.